Install on Linux Natively

 100 47.5M 0 47.5M 0 0 5738k 0 --:--:-- 0:00:08 --:--:-- 7915k

-GRAX HQ serves this download as a gzipped tar, meaning you need to expand it to get the contained binaries:
+GRAX HQ serves this download in a compressed format, meaning you need to expand it to get the contained binaries:

 $ unzip grax.zip